Last Updated on August 18, 2023 by Louisa

 But when the wrong people get hold of an email, his secret is at risk of being exposed.

-This is a funny but also heartwarming coming-of-age and coming-out story that will have you routing for the main characters, just like you do with Red, White, and Royal Blue.
+This is a funny but also heartwarming coming-of-age and coming-out story that will have you rooting for the main characters, just like you do with Red, White, and Royal Blue.

 7. Call Me By Your Name – André Aciman